ang9009/Piper/README.md

 ## Usage

 - Install the extension and pin it
-- Fill in your registration time, term, and plan name
+- Fill in your registration time, term, and plan name.
+Make sure these match, otherwise Piper won't work properly
 - Submit, and have the course selection page on Banner open (preferably before registration time for best results).
 Piper will remind you 5 minutes before the deadline + open the page for you if you still don't have it open by then,